ryanoasis/nerd-fonts/src/glyphs/devicons/README.md

 # Devicons

-For more information have a look at the upstream website: https://github.com/vorillaz/devicons
+From the Devicons the non-linemark versions are selected and assembled into a custom icon font.
+This font guarantees that the codepoints of existing icons do not change when other icons are added or removed.

-This is taken directly from the repository default branch, which is ahead of release 1.8.0.
+For more information have a look at the upstream website: https://github.com/devicons/devicon

-We call it 1.8.1 here, but there is no such release.
+The helper scripts need to be called in this order (note the individual prerequisites):

-## Source bugs fixed
+* `analyze`

-Glyph 0xE6B6 is defective in the original font.
-We hand optimized and fixed that.
+* `generate` (possibly via `fontforge`)

-Version: 1.8.1
+Version: 2.16.0.custom